ivan-climb1/my_projects/README.md

 # my_project
-This is repository contains examples of my code.
+This repository contains examples of my code.
+Check it out!